panitsasi/panitsasi.github.io/_pages/talks.md

 author_profile: true
 ---

+* **January 2026:** Presented a poster at the STAIRWAI Workshop on AI for Wireless, held at Rutgers University, New Brunswick, NJ, USA.

 * **January 2026:** Presented my research at Nokia Bell Labs, Murray Hill, NJ, USA.

 * **June 2025:** Presented the paper *“JamShield: A Machine Learning Detection System for Over-the-Air Jamming Attacks”* at the IEEE International Conference on Communications (ICC 2025), Montreal, Quebec, Canada.